-In keeping up with modern and supported web browser technology, we want to implement support for the browser-level lazy loading feature for images managed from the Silverstripe CMS.
+In keeping up with modern and supported web browser technology, we want to implement support for the browser-level lazy loading feature for images managed from the Silverstripe CMS, something that we are lucky to have support through Google’s Open Source CMS Fund.

 This feature will make it possible to set images added to the front-end of a project, through the CMS, to have the HTML loading attribute set to “lazy”.